A Feasibility Study on Indoor Localization and Multi-person Tracking Using Sparsely Distributed Camera Network with Edge Computing: Method Materials

 \subsection{Evaluating Body Orientation Estimation}

-Our benchmark dataset and the proposed method represent the body orientation as a continuous angle.
-Following the standard definition of body orientation in the previous work~\cite{wu2020mebow,yu2019continuous,andriluka2010monocular}, we defined the human orientation $\theta \in [0\degree, 360\degree)$ as the chest facing direction on the transverse plane that is projected to the 2D coordinate in the study site, where the north (top) direction is the reference with clock-wise rotation.
-Following previous work, we use two metrics: Mean Absolute Error (MAE) of angular distance and Accuracy-$X\degree$~\cite{wu2020mebow}.
-Accuracy-$X\degree$ is defined as the ratio of the samples that are predicted within the deviation of $X\degree$ according to the ground-truth orientation.
-By using $X\in [0\degree, 180\degree]$, Accuracy-$X\degree$ measures fine-grained model accuracy.
+Consistent with previous definitions of body orientation found in earlier works~\cite{wu2020mebow,yu2019continuous,andriluka2010monocular}, we represent human orientation, denoted as $\theta$, within the range of $[0\degree, 360\degree)$.
+This angle corresponds to the direction in which the chest is facing in the study site coordinate system.
+The north (top) direction serves as the reference point, with clockwise rotation applied.
+For the assessment of body orientation, we utilize two metrics as also employed in previous studies~\cite{wu2020mebow}: \begin{itemize} \item Mean Absolute Error (MAE) of Angular Distance: This metric quantifies the average absolute angular difference between predicted and ground-truth orientations. \item Accuracy-$X\degree$: Accuracy-$X\degree$ is defined as the proportion of predictions falling within a deviation of $X\degree$ compared to the ground-truth orientation.
+By considering different values of $X$ within the range of $[0\degree, 180\degree]$, this metric provides a fine-grained measure of model accuracy.
+Specifically, we evaluate Accuracy-$X\degree$ for a set of $X$ values including $X\in\{5\degree, 15\degree, 22.5\degree, 30\degree, 45\degree, 90\degree\}$~\cite{wu2020mebow}. \end{itemize}